-For about two generations thereafter, steering wheels were as simple as they got: wooden circles directly connected to the wheel axis.
+For about two decades thereafter, steering wheels were incredibly simple: wooden circles directly connected to the wheel axis.
 They served no other task and could be extremely hard to turn, especially at low speeds or when stationary.

-Though power steering patents were circulating as early as the steering wheel itself, it was many years before these systems were actually used.
-In the 1920s, an engineer named Francis W. Davis wanted to make truck-driving a little easier and invented the first power steering system to be fitted into a vehicle, inspired by earlier work on power steering systems used in ships.
+Though power steering patents were circulating as early as the steering wheel itself, it was quite a long time before these systems were used.
+In the 1920s, an engineer named Francis W. Davis wanted to make truck driving a little easier and invented the first power steering system to be fitted into a vehicle, which was inspired by earlier work on power steering systems used in ships.

-In 1926, Davis signed a contract that would have seen his technology applied to future Cadillac models, but the economic crisis brought about by the Great Depression led to the contract being scrapped in 1934.
+In 1926, Davis signed a contract that would have seen his technology applied to future Cadillac models.
+Unfortunately, the economic crisis brought about by the Great Depression led to the contract being scrapped in 1934.

-What finally brought power steering into explosive existence was the second World War.
-The military wanted easily-controllable war machines and in 1940 started fitting power steering systems in Chevrolets armored for the British Army.
-10,000 vehicles would go on to receive similar treatment by the end of the war, and auto manufacturers began to develop their own power steering technologies after that.
-Some were hydraulic, others electric, and others still a mix of the two.
+What finally brought power steering into explosive existence was World War II.
+The military wanted easily controllable war machines and, in 1940, started fitting power steering systems in Chevrolet vehicles armored for the British Army.
+Approximately 10,000 vehicles would go on to receive similar treatment by the end of the war, and auto manufacturers began to develop power steering technologies after that.
+Some were hydraulic, some electric, and others a mix of the two.

-For about sixty years, the steering wheel had no other purpose than turning the car and providing a surface upon which to slam the horn.
-In 1960, some carmakers began fitting the cruise control operating switches onto the wheel, but it wasn’t until 1990 that steering wheel gadgets and innovation really began to take off.
+For about 60 years, the steering wheel had no other purpose than turning the car and providing a surface upon which to slam the horn.
+But in 1960, some carmakers began fitting the cruise control operating switches onto the wheel.
+It wasn’t until 1990 that more steering wheel gadgets and innovation began to take off.

 As car technology progressed, so too did the need for buttons and switches.
-Some of these were moved over to the steering wheel, like controls for the audio system, the car’s computer, and other nifty features.
-And that’s essentially where we are today.
+Some of these were moved over to the steering wheel, like controls for the audio system, the car’s computer, and other nifty features like voice command — and that’s essentially where we are today.